Editor’s Note: This post has been updated for 2020

 Features include a dedicated 5Star emergency button, a dedicated speakerphone button, a flashlight and a digital magnifying tool.
 The camera on this phone is also very basic--mostly good to grab pictures to use as background images or quick reminders for later.

-It seems that smartphones from most popular brands today keep getting bigger and bigger.
-If you don’t want something that’s going to take up your entire pocket or require two-hands to use, the iPhone SE’s 4-inch display offers one of the most compact smartphone experiences available.
+Smartphones from most popular brands today keep getting bigger and bigger and Apple is no exception.
+If you don’t want something that’s going to take up your entire pocket or require two-hands to use, the iPhone SE (2020) with its 4.7-inch display offers one of the most compact smartphone experiences available.

 However, the biggest reason this phone makes the list is the consistent experience, quality design and world-class support offered by Apple.
 The phone’s hardware offers more than enough performance for typical use.